Slebbon/TextGeneration_Projet_PSL_EnC/ReadMe.md

 - `Finetuning_notebooks`: notebooks used to finetune the three models

 - `performance_evaluation`: code used to finetune the BERT classifier and code used to evaluate the performance of the models through the classifier

+- `Interface` : code for running up the interactive interface for text generation